reab5555/Regression-Model-Fit-Evaluator/README.md

    - Model Comparison Chart
    - Residuals Distribution Plot
    - Combined Scatter Plot of all variables
-   - Detailed text analysis of models and relationships
+   - Detailed analysis of models and relationships

 ## Installation